tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 When the directed graph for a competitive MDP is acyclic (in particular, if it's a tree), then it's fairly straightforward to solve for optimal strategies using *backwards induction*.
 Each leaf node of the tree is a win state for one of the players.
 So we simply compute win probabilities going backwards up the tree, starting from the leaves and ending at the root: at each vertex, we can just compute the probability that we win the game going down each child branch, and then select the branch that gives us the highest probability of winning.
 This approach lends itself well to dynamic programming and isn't too hard to implement.

 However, the directed graph representing the *Let it ride* competitive MDP *contains loops.* That is, it's possible for the game state to *return* to an earlier state.
-In this particular game, this happens whenever both teams consecutively fail to score a point; no overall progress is made.
+In this particular game, this happens whenever both teams consecutively fail to score a point, because then no overall progress is made.
 So if we attempt backwards induction, we'll end up in an infinite loop.

 ### Approximate solution